 Suppose the user is interested in finding all problems in the database for which the objective function is omitted or the objective function is a sum of squares.
 This is not an unrealistic situation since this may correspond either to a system of equations that the user wants to solve or to a system of equalities/inequalities for which a feasible point is desired.
-Additionally, least-squares problems arise frequently in solving systems of equations.
-Suppose further that the user has a particular collection of test problems in mind that contain 5, 99, or 150 constraints, and that the environment variable MASTSIF points to the directory /data/mastsif.
-This motivates the following session (note that input can be in upper- or lowercase):
+In addition, least squares problems frequently arise in solving systems of equations.
+Suppose further that the user has a particular collection of test problems in mind that contain five, ninety-nine or one hundred and fifty constraints, and that the environment variable MASTSIF points to the directory /data/mastsif.
+This motivates the following session (note that input can be in upper or lower case):